 Interns will have the opportunity to interact with government officials as well as other virtual interns to complete various projects regarding the variety and effectiveness of leadership development programs in the Department of Energy.
 Participants are also able to aid in the development of wholly new programs.
 These projects will consist of both writing and research.
 Interns will also have the opportunity to assist with learning event administration and help implement the DOE Executive Onboarding Program.

 This position is meant for students with Sophomore to PhD Candidate standing who are at least 20 years of age.
 Candidates may be from any academic discipline, but must have great communication and writing skills.
 Ideal candidate would be from English, Writing, Journalism, Communications, Human Resources or Organization Development majors.
 The minimum GPA requirement is 3.25 on a 4.0 scale.
+Preferred commitment is four days per week for at least 90 days.
+This can be extended through next September.
 The minimum time commitment is 2 days per week.
 These volunteer positions are available year-round.

 To apply for this position, potential candidates must send their resume and two writing samples (minimum two pages each) to Program Coordinator Dave Rosenmarkle at email@example.com.